lvgl/lvgl/docs/widgets/extra/led.md

 Use `lv_led_on(led)` and `lv_led_off(led)` to set the brightness to a predefined ON or OFF value.
 The `lv_led_toggle(led)` toggles between the ON and OFF state.

 ## Events
-Only the [Generic events](../overview/event.html#generic-events) are sent by the object type.
+No special event are sent by the LED object.

 Learn more about [Events](/overview/event).